 - Licensed psychologists who have trained at the postdoctoral level in neuropsychology, as well as in the evaluation and management of concussions

 In other words, a provider who has not had specific training in the evaluation and management of concussions is no longer qualified to make return to play decisions.
-It is important for parents to understand this stipulation and to seek proper medical attention in that regard.
+It is important for parents to understand this stipulation and to seek proper medical attention.